 Next Burlingham Open Gardens Day

-will be in June 2024
+will be on 9th June 2024

 Burlingham Hall and Hoveton Hall were owned by the Burroughes family at the time of Repton’s Norfolk commissions, and though the ‘big house’ is gone, the walled garden at Burlingham still contains the somewhat ravaged elaborate trelliswork gate known as Repton’s gate.